 I finished the beer and nodded.
 “Yeah.
 That’s the downside.
-Just like you can’t kill me, I apparently can’t do anything differently either.
+Just like you can’t kill me, I apparently can’t do anything different either.
 So why try?
 I…”

 We were interrupted by a popping sound and a brief flash.
-Another person appeared in the room, wearing a jumpsuit and holding a ball-like object in his hand.
+Another person appeared in the room, wearing a jumpsuit and helmet and holding a ball-like object in his hand.

 Another sigh.
 “Hi.”
 I said.
 “Welcome to…” There was a bright flare from the ball.

 Henry Armstrong’s head exploded outwards, splattering the kitchen with gore.
-The beer can fell to the floor as the body wobbled, then fell itself.
-Taylor Harris, the first time traveller, looked at it in surprise then turned to the newcomer.
+The beer can dropped to the floor as the body wobbled, then fell itself.
+The first visitor looked at it in surprise then turned to the newcomer.

 “He couldn’t.” said the newcomer, checking something on the ball.
 “Not by you anyway.”

 The newcomer shrugged.
-“The universe will prevent a paradox at all cost.
+“The universe will prevent a paradox at all costs.
 We figured that out as soon as time travel was proven to exist.
 But there are exceptions.”

-Taylor nodded.
-“Yeah, some people have changed things.
-But nothing important.”
+The visitor nodded.
+“Yeah, some people have changed things, but not many.”

-The newcomer smiled.
+The newcomer smiled under his visor.
 “Actually, it’s easy to change things.
 As long as the result is the same you can change the details all you like.
 That’s the loophole.
 In order for there to be a paradox someone has to realize there is one.”

-“OK, yeah, but…” Taylor pointed at Armstrong’s body.
-“How did you kill the creator of time travel then?
+“OK, yeah, but…” he pointed at Armstrong’s body, “how did you kill the creator of time travel then?
 Wait… If you killed the creator of time travel, how are we still here?”

 “Then who does?”

-Taylor hesitated for a moment then his eyes widened in realization and he grabbed for the gun still on the counter.
+The first time traveller hesitated for a moment then his eyes widened.
+He dove and grabbed for the gun still on the counter.
 The ball flared.

-The newcomer knelt over Taylor’s body and placed the gun in its hand.
+The newcomer knelt over the other traveller’s body and placed the gun back in its hand.
 He then searched briefly before finding the recall unit on his arm.
-He pushed the button and stepped back, watching until the body vanished a few seconds later with a pop and a flash of light.
-He then removed his own recall unit from his own wrist and wrapped it around the arm of Armstrong’s body.
+He pushed the button and stepped back, watching until the body vanished with a pop and a flash of light.
+He then removed the recall unit from his own wrist and wrapped it around the arm of Armstrong’s body.
 Another pop and flash and the newcomer was alone in the kitchen.

 He sighed and looked around.
-He would have to clean up the mess, but that could wait.
-He opened the refrigerator and found another beer then found and dialed the phone.
+He would have to clean up the mess but that could wait.
+Removing his helmet, he opened the refrigerator and found another beer then found and dialed the phone.
 He waited.